Date(s) - 2023-03-21 - 2023-03-30

-The course will take place on four mornings:
+The course will take place on four days:

 This course teaches basic statistical concepts that will immediately help you to better understand your data, and which are also the foundation for many advanced topics.

 - What are common statistical distributions of biological data?

 - What distribution do my data follow?